mia-platform/documentation/docs/marketplace/add_to_marketplace/create_your_company_marketplace.md

 ## How to configure a new item

-Each Marketplace item is identified by a specific data model (a JSON document).

 In the following section we'll explore the common fields shared by all marketplace item types.

 Refer to the [detailed explanation by type](#marketplace-items-example-and-explanation) for the type-specific fields and examples of working JSON marketplace items entities.